Dominik Hašek: Buffalo Sabres (1992–2001)

 Although Nolan won the Jack Adams Award as the league's top coach and was popular with Sabres fans, new general manager Darcy Regier only offered him a one-year contract extension.
 Nolan rejected the offer on the grounds that it was too short and parted ways with the franchise.
 This upset many fans, who blamed Nolan's departure on Hašek's alleged attempt to get rid of him.

 For the first six weeks of the next season he was booed so vigorously that arena workers would play tapes of a crowd cheering to help balance it out.

 As the season progressed, the booing of Hašek ceased, as he posted a league-record seven shutouts in December and continued to play at an elite level.
 He won the Vezina Trophy again, as well as the Lester B. Pearson Award and the Hart Trophy as league MVP.
-He became one of the few goaltenders in NHL history to win the Hart, alongside Jacques Plante, Carey Price, Chuck Rayner, Al Rollins, José Théodore and Roy Worters.
+He became one of the few goaltenders in NHL history to win the Hart, alongside Connor Hellebuyck, Jacques Plante, Carey Price, Chuck Rayner, Al Rollins, José Théodore and Roy Worters.

 Hašek played a career-high 72 games in the 1997–98 season, and set a team record with 13 shutouts.
 Six of these shutouts came in December, which tied the all-time NHL record for most in one month.
 He again won the Lester B. Pearson Award, the Hart Trophy, and the Vezina Trophy, becoming the first goaltender in NHL history to win the Hart twice.
 He donated the $10,000 prize money after winning the Pearson Award in 1998 to the Variety Club of Buffalo.
 In the off-season he signed a three-year, $26 million deal, securing the highest goaltender salary contract at that time.